the1lab/1lab/src/Data/Sum.lagda.md

   decode {x = inr x} {y = inr x₁} code = ap inr (Lift.lower code)
 ```

-In the inverse direction, we have a procedure for turning equalities
+In the inverse direction, we have a procedure for turning paths into
-into codes:
+codes:

 ```agda
   encode : {x y : A ⊎ B} → x ≡ y → Code x y